 But keep in mind that refinancing federal loans with a private lender will deprive you of all the benefits available on your federal loans like loan forgiveness, income-based repayment plan, deferment, and forbearance, and more.

-When will AES deduct the funds from my account?
+When does AES deduct funds from my account?

-Funds are deducted within two days after the selected payment date.
+The payments are deducted from the borrowers account within 2 days after your selected payment date.